tauri-apps/tauri-docs/docs/architecture/patterns/isolation.md

 ## When

-The best time to use the Isolation pattern is when you have any of the `allowlist` Tauri APIs enabled.
+Tauri highly recommends using the isolation patten whenever it can be used.
+Because the Isolation application intercepts _**all**_ messages from the frontend, it can _always_ be used.

+Tauri also believes that locking down your application whenever you use external Tauri APIs is extremely suggested.
 As the developer, you can utilize the secure Isolation application to try and verify IPC inputs to make sure they are within some expected parameters.
 As an example, you may want to check that a call to read or write a file is not trying to get to a path outside your application's expected locations.
 Another example is making sure that a Tauri API HTTP fetch call is only setting the Origin header to what your application expects it to be.

 That said, it intercepts _**all**_ messages from the frontend, so it will even work with always-on APIs such as [Events](../../guides/events.md).
 Since some events may cause your own rust code to perform actions, the same sort of